simonescaccia/IoTProject/Evaluation.md

 We will evaluate the number of messages sent by the protocol and the time needed to complete the algorithm.
 The complexity will change depending on the number of FORKs, and we will compare variuous topologies in order to find the best one.

-### Irrigation Algorithm:

-    def automated_irrigation(humidity_threshold):

-        humidity_level = get_humidity() // From soil humidity sensor

-        if (humidity_level < humidity_threshold):
-            open()  // Open signal to solenoid valve

-            while (humidity_level < humidity_threshold):
-                wait(time_interval) // Wait some time to make humidity change humidity_level = get_humidity()

-            close()  // Close signal to solenoid valve

-The algorithm perfomance depends on the capacity of the soil to absorb water, and on the responsivness of the humidity sensor.

-### Management of the water flow Algorithm:

-From the cloud, send a message to the BRANCH MCUs to close the solenoid valves

-Performances depends on the latency between the cloud and the MCUs.

 ### Monitoring of the water flow Algorithm:

-From the CHIEF MCUs, send periodically a message to the cloud to update the water flow consumed
+From the CHIEF MCUs, send periodically a message to the cloud to update the water flow consumed.

 Performances depends on the latency between the cloud and the MCUs.